parforme/RELEVANCE-HOPE/README.md

 - Open a console as described in the ROS installation guidlines
 - Browse to <path-to-HOPE>/devel and run setup.bat or setup.sh (on *nix systems source will also do the trick)
-- In the root of the HOPE workspace type: rosrun hope hopeMain.py
+- In the root of the HOPE workspace type: rosrun hope hopeMain.py _configFilesPath:=<absolute-path-to-config-directory>

 # Creating an install package